giantswarm/docs/sources/installation/gettingstarted.md

 ## Configure a helloworld application

-Create a file with your favourite editor called `swarm.json` and fill it with the following json.
+Create a file called `swarm.json` with your favourite editor and fill it with the following JSON code.

     {
         "app_name": "helloworld",